Differences in Marketing: Traditional Marketing vs. Online Advertising

 Digital marketing also allows for campaigns that mirror traditional advertising.
 This includes buying space on popular websites for video, using email campaigns much like direct mail or buying pay-per-click advertising on search engine results on Google and Bing.

 The bottom line is that digital marketing is the place to be.
-According to CEOs around the country, spending on digital marketing and paid ads will increase 15% in 2018, while traditional advertising will drop by 1.7%.
+According to CEOs around the country, spending on digital marketing will increase 15% in 2018, while traditional advertising will drop by 1.7%.

 Both traditional and digital marketing have their place in a company’s overall campaign strategy.
 However, for those who wish to work in the cutting edge of a marketing department – or attain a leadership position over one – earning an MBA that focuses on digital marketing can be a step in the right direction.